-- You might have weakness when you straighten the knee or bend at the hip
+- Weakness when you straighten the knee or bend at the hip

-- Sensation changes located on the front of the thigh or in the foreleg
+- Sensation changes at the front of the thigh or in the foreleg

-- The quadriceps muscles on the front of the thigh may be smaller than normal
+- Smaller than normal quadriceps muscles on the front of the thigh

 Tests that may be done include: